 However, this metamorphosis didn’t make everyone happy.
 Several residents of nearby streets mobilized, in particular under the impetus of the Mile End citizens’ committee.
 They opposed the multiplication of chic stores, fearing another “disastrous” transformation, their view of the then-recent makeovers of Prince-Arthur Street and Duluth Avenue.
 Jean Doré, elected mayor in 1986, and his Montreal Citizens’ Movement (MCM or in French, RCM), partially agreed to the residents’ demands, imposing a moratorium on permits for new bars on Saint-Laurent Blvd. north of Mont-Royal.

 But it was mainly the recession of the early 1990s that put an end to the developers’ dreams.
 After a few challenging years, Lux closed its doors for good in March 1996.
 At the end of that decade, several Montreal newspapers reverted to describing the area as a blighted zone where everything had been abandoned.
 In fact, at that very time, high-tech companies such as the France-based multinational, Ubisoft, were taking over the deserted spaces of the garment factories in the neighbourhood.
 Their arrival brought thousands of young workers who kick-started yet another of Saint-Laurent Boulevard’s nine lives.
-Fly Studio, a film and multimedia production house, has occupied the Lux building since 1998.
+Fly Studio, a film and multimedia production house, occupied the Lux building between 1998 and 2021.

 Research and writing: Yves Desjardins and Bernard Vallée.